Ayfri/RAG/README.md

 ### 🤖 Agentic AI Workflow
 - **Real-time tool usage**: Watch the AI agent use multiple tools as it works
-- **Web search integration**: AI can search the internet for current information
+- **Web search integration**: AI can search the internet for current information using OpenAI's web search
 - **Document retrieval**: Smart search through your uploaded documents
 - **File operations**: AI can read and explore files in your RAG directories
 - **Progressive streaming**: See responses build up token-by-token with live tool indicators
+- **Tool activity visualization**: Real-time display of web searches, document retrieval, and file operations

 ### 📊 RAG Management
 - Create new RAG indices from uploaded documents